chautranminh/BESS-2024-25/Assignment4.md

 # Processing data
 1. Covert raster layer "croptype" into vector layer.
 Rename: "newcroptype"
 2. Join attributes (Land_crop) from the CSV file to Layer "newcroptype".
-Rename: "newcroptypepart2"
+Rename: "newcroptypepart2" (After finishing i realised i could have created a CSV file in excel with pivot table and use spatial join)
 3. Change the projection of "newcroptypepart2" from CRS 4326 to CRS 25830.
 4. Clip the layer "newcroptypepart2" by Palencia and Segovia Region, using the extent from features in "prov_cyl_recintos" layer.
 New layers' names: "palencia_crops" and "segovia_crops"
 ```